Iarnród Éireann

-Until 2013 Ireland was the only European Union state that had not implemented EU Directive 91/440 and related legislation, having derogated from its obligation to split train operations and infrastructure businesses, and allow open access by private companies to the rail network.
+Until 2013, Ireland was the only European Union state that had not implemented EU Directive 91/440 and related legislation, having derogated from its obligation to split train operations and infrastructure businesses, and allow open access by private companies to the rail network.
 A consultation on the restructuring of Iarnród Éireann took place in 2012.
 The derogation ended on 14 March 2013 when the company was split in 2 sectors: Railway Undertaking and Infrastructure Manager.

+Mary Considine was appointed Chief Executive of Iarnród Éireann in October 2025.

 Organisation

 At the time of its establishment, the company referred to itself as Irish Rail and adopted the four rails IR logo.
 In 1994, the company brought the Irish form of its name to the fore, introducing a logo and corporate branding based on the letters IÉ (Iarnród Éireann) branding and logo.
 Both languages remained part of the official company name ("Iarnród Éireann – Irish Rail").
 In January 2013, a new logo was introduced with a new bilingual branding; it made its first appearance in early January on online timetables, before officially launching on the 21st.
 In late 2013 the logo was updated again with a new font.

 Operationally, services are divided across four regional areas: